TEN POINTS DURING RECOVERY FROM BREAST AUGMENTATION-BREAST IMPLANT SURGERY.

 These preparations may irritate the skin or cause an allergic reaction.
 Dr. Laverson will advise you about scar care at the appropriate time, usually several weeks after your procedure when your wounds appear to be healing well, and the scar is just beginning to develop.

-10. Maintain your optimism, and a positive attitude.
+10. Maintain optimism and a positive attitude.

 Healing is as much psychological and mental as it is physical.
 Adjust expectations as necessary.
 You may not heal as quickly as anticipated.
 You may be disappointed with one or more aspects of your result.
 Do not let negativity consume you.
 Restore normality in your life.
 Dr. Laverson wants a PERFECT result for you.
-Realize however, that there IS NO PERFECTION.
+Realize, however, that there IS NO PERFECTION.
 Breast implants are not perfect devices.
 The human body was not designed to have implants behind the breast.
 Sometimes, events or situations happen before or after surgery that cause anxiety or depression.
 Reach for support to your family and friends as appropriate.
 Be frank with Dr. Laverson about ongoing issues, and rest assured, he is absolutely committed to your safety, to your satisfaction, and to the best possible experience for you.